TimOliver/TOPasscodeViewController/README.md

 <img src="https://raw.githubusercontent.com/TimOliver/TOPasscodeViewController/master/breakdown.jpg" width="890" style="margin:0 auto" />
 </p>

 There's nothing too crazy about how this view controller was created.
-All reusable components are broken out into separate ‘UIView’ classes, and an all-encompassing ‘TOPasscodeView’ class is used to pull as much view logic out of the view controller (one way of solving the Massive View Controller problem.)
+All reusable components are broken out into separate `UIView` classes, and an all-encompassing `TOPasscodeView` class is used to pull as much view logic out of the view controller (one way of solving the Massive View Controller problem.)

 Depending on the screen width of the device (or if an iPad is using split screen), a single class manages all of the values for laying out the content with the appropriate font sizes, margins and cIrcle sizes.
 This was done to ensure maximum granular control over the sizing of elements per device.
 When transitioning between two of these sizes, all image assets are regenerated to ensure proper pixel scaling.

-The view controller heavily uses ‘UIVisualEffectView’ to produce its translucent effect.
-When dealing with these, I discovered a few interesting tidbits
+The view controller heavily uses `UIVisualEffectView` to produce its translucent effect.
+When dealing with these, I discovered a few interesting tidbits:

-- For effect views that blur the content behind them, you can animate setting the ‘effect’ property from ‘nil’ to a ‘UIBlurEffect’ object to produce a very nice transition.
+- For effect views that blur the content behind them, you can animate setting the `effect` property from `nil` to a `UIBlurEffect` object to produce a very nice gradually blurring transition effect.
-- Effect views with a ‘UIVibrancyEffect’ CANNOT EVER have an alpha value less than ‘1.0’.
-Trying to animate fading in one of these views will result in a broken effect until the animation effect is complete.
-To fix this, I added a ‘contentAlpha’ property to my subclasses that would animate the opacity of the content views inside the effect view, and this produces the effect I was after. :)
+- Effect views with a `UIVibrancyEffect` CANNOT EVER have an alpha value less than `1.0`.
+Trying to animate fading in one of these views will result in an effect that will be broken until the animation has completed.
+To fix this, I added a `contentAlpha` property to my subclasses that would manually target the alpha values of all subviews, but would leave the visual effect view itself at `1.0`.
+This created the desired effect where the translucent content would fade in properly.

 ## Is it App Store-safe?